Mostafamabrok/folder-shell/README.md

-# folder-shell
+# Folder-shell
 Folder shell is a file managing software powered by PowerShell.

 ### How to Use
-* Download the source code in a zip file.
+* Download powershell.exe from the releases page.

-* Un-Zip the file.
+* Move `FolderShell.exe` into a location that isn't likely to change.

-* Run `foldershell.ps1` with Powershell.
+* Run `FolderShell.exe`.

 ### Feature plan
 - [x] A tool that sorts files in a directory into folders.